 • Neuroleptic malignant syndrome: This can occur when a patient takes medications that block dopamine receptors in the brain.
 Symptoms can include fever, muscle rigidity, and altered mental status.

 • Extrapyramidal symptoms: These can occur when a patient takes medications that block dopamine receptors in the brain.
-Symptoms can include tremors, rigidity, and akathisia (a feeling of ).
+Symptoms can include tremors, rigidity, and akathisia (restlessness).

 Healthcare professionals should be aware of these medication-induced syndromes and take steps to prevent them in hospice patients.